Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Background and Related Work

 Other forms of well-being practices that serve to improve the practitioner's mental well-being are mindfulness and meditation, which can improve the practitioner's well-being and reduce negative emotions \cite{eberth2012effects}.
 Mindfulness training is often integrated into a meditation practice, and such meditation has shown to e.g. decrease stress and anxiety in college students \cite{bamber2016mindfulness}.
 Mindfulness has experienced a rise in popularity recently, with it being applied to workplace environments \cite{johnson2020mindfulness} as well as seeing new digital applications to conduct mindfulness training \cite{mrazek2019future}.
 An important difference between mindfulness training and well-being coaching, when considering from a digital implementation perspective, is that the first can be conceptualized as instructing the participant in a particular skill, while the second is a conversation-based practice that trains people to focus on small things in their lives.
 This distinction may lead to different design recommendations for robotic well-being coaches operating in this area.
 It should be noted that both forms of well-being practices have already been recreated and commercially available in mobile application form: the mindfulness meditation application Headspace \cite{howells2016putting} has been shown to improve depressive symptoms and improve resilience \cite{flett2019mobile}, and the application Woebot was applied to deliver cognitive-behavioural therapy to young adults and reduced depressive symptoms \cite{fitzpatrick2017delivering}.

-\subsection{Mental well-being in HRI}
+\subsection{Mental Well-being in HRI}

-While robots have been explored for clinical interventions (such as communication therapy for children with autism spectrum disorders (ASD) \cite{scassellati2012robots} and social commitment robots for elderly people with dementia \cite{mordoch2013use}), applications focusing on mental well-being for non-clinical populations are very few.
+While robots have been explored for clinical interventions (such as communication therapy for children with autism spectrum disorders (ASD) \cite{scassellati2012robots} and social commitment robots for elderly people with dementia \cite{mordoch2013use}), applications focusing on mental well-being for non-clinical populations of different ages are very few.